 One of the most interesting relationships in sports is that of an athlete and his coach.
 Because this involves supervision and motivation, this relationship can get tense.
-An athlete doesn’t always want to follow what the coach tells him, but he knows that it is better for him and the team if he follows the coach.
-This relationship mirrors the life of a Christian: it is not always easy to obey God, but you will still benefit from it.
-Are you following the directions that God is giving you?
+An athlete doesn’t always want to follow what the coach tells him, but he knows that it is better for him and the team to follow the coach.
+This relationship mirrors a Christian’s life: it is not always easy to obey God, but you will still benefit from it.
+What directions is God giving you right now for your life?

 1 Timothy 2:1-15